Sirilpy Python Module API 0.7.41 Reference

 Bases: object

-This class allows suppression of the script's stderr, which can be useful if you are using module functions that are known to produce warnings that you want to avoid distracting the user with, such as FutureWarnings of features that have become deprecated but are in a dependency rather than your own code.
+This context manager allows suppression of the script's stderr, which can be useful if you are using module functions that are known to produce warnings that you want to avoid distracting the user with, such as FutureWarnings of features that have become deprecated but are in a dependency rather than your own code.
 The class should be used sparingly and should not be used to hide evidence of bad code.

 class sirilpy.utility.SuppressedStdout